-A Note from Jodee to Adult Survivors of Peer Abuse
+A Note from Jodee to Adult Survivors of Bullying

 Until now, Adult Survivors of Peer Abuse have had nowhere to go.
 In fact, to be honest, I never even realized we were a population until I decided to turn my own pain into purpose and travel the nation’s schools doing anti-bullying work.
 Something astonishing started happening when I was on the road.

-My typical day long anti-bullying program in a community includes a student seminar in the morning, a teacher workshop in the afternoon, and a Parent/Family Seminar in the evening which is open to the public.
+My typical daylong anti-bullying program in a community includes student presentations and a teacher workshop during the day, and in the evening, a Parent/Family Seminar that is usually open to the public.
 I expect parents of bullying victims and even some parents of bullies to attend the nighttime seminar.
-I never anticipated it would draw enormous numbers of Adult Survivors, many of whom don’t even have kids, who come up to me afterwards seeking comfort and information.
+I never anticipated it would draw enormous numbers of Adult Survivors, many of whom don’t even have kids, who come up to me afterward seeking comfort and information.

 It was then I realized that I wasn’t the only one.
 I was a part of something much larger than myself.
 Our struggle is valiant.
 Our wounds are real.
 Our needs are profound.
 It’s time for all of us to reclaim our lives.

 Warning Signs You May Be Suffering From “Adult Survivor Syndrome”

 - A nagging insecurity that makes you second-guess yourself to the point of negatively affecting your daily life

 - Compulsively driven in your career, or the opposite extreme of never living up to your full potential

 - Tendency to overextend yourself to others for fear of abandonment, rejection, or exclusion